This information updated July 9, 2019

 Organic Product Compliance

-All exhibitors selling ‘organic food products‘ in this Trade Show are expected to use certified organic production (and processing) for their product lines.
+All exhibitors selling ‘organic food products‘ in this Trade Show are expected to use a certified organic production (and processing) for their product lines.

 Exhibitor Participation Governed By These Terms